rubyatscale/subbundle/README.md

 # Subbundle

+# This gem is deprecated - See https://github.com/rubyatscale/subbundle/issues/2#issuecomment-1198576266

 Subbundle allows you to boot and require specific gems from your main gem bundle.
 This can help if you have a very large number of gems in your `Gemfile.lock` and it takes 1+ seconds to boot your bundle.
 This is especially useful for binstubs where you can simply load the